Benjscho/md2norg/README.md

 ## Features

 - Convert Markdown headings, code blocks, lists, and todos to Neorg format
-- Output to a new directory or replace original files
+- Output to a new directory
-- Process files recursively (optional)
+- Process dirs recursively

 ## Installation